pat-coady/learning_ai/_posts/2017-06-29-tiny-imagenet.md

 ---
 layout: post
-title: "Tiny ImageNet"
+title: "VGGNet and Tiny ImageNet"
 date: 2017-06-29 12:00:00 -0700
 categories: projects
 comments: true
 ---
-I recommend that any aspiring machine learning designer construct and train a deep convolutional neural network (convnet).
-I used TensorFlow to implement and train a deep network on the [Tiny ImageNet](https://tiny-imagenet.herokuapp.com/) dataset.
+In this post, I describe the results of implementing and training a variation of the [VGG-16](http://www.robots.ox.ac.uk/~vgg/research/very_deep/) convolutional neural network (convnet).
+The convnet is trained and evaluated on the [Tiny ImageNet](https://tiny-imagenet.herokuapp.com/) dataset.
 Tiny ImageNet spans 200 image classes with 500 training examples per class.
-I also implemented notebooks to view predictions vs. true labels, saliency maps, and visualize the convolution kernels.
+The post also explores alternatives to the cross-entropy loss function.
+And, finally, I show pictures with their predictions vs. true labels, saliency maps, and visualizations the convolution filters.

 ## Introduction